JKHeadley/rest-hapi/README.md

 ## Additional endpoints
 If endpoints beyond the generated CRUD endpoints are needed, they can easily be added to a model as an item in the ``routeOptions.extraEndpoints`` array.
-Then endpoint logic should be contained within a function with the footprint: ``function (server, model, options, Log)`` .
+The endpoint logic should be contained within a function using the footprint: ``function (server, model, options, Log)`` .
 For example, if we wanted to add a ``Password Update`` endpoint to the ``user`` model, it could look like this: